ingkebil/development/development/stage.md

 bash dbcopy-prod-to-stage.sh trailblazer
 ```

-The credentials to the stage databases has already been set in the stage configs.
+The credentials to the stage databases have already been set in the stage configs.

 ## So, what is beta?